LinkedSoftwareDependencies/Components-Generator.js/README.md

 As you can see the tool recognized `myByte` as an array field and set its value of `unique` to `false`.
 The tool also noticed the `@ignored` tag on the `ignoredArg` field and did not parse it.

+## Running tests

+`npm run test`

+This will run some local tests and fetch some of the [Comunica](https://github.com/comunica/comunica) packages via NPM and run some tests on them.